open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

     References the interface `"runtime.ApplicationContext"`.
     The service object will be injected by the framework into the class' constructor as `ctx` (the name can be freely chosen).

-Next, we will fill in the implementation of `CssClassService`:
+Next, we will fill in the implementation of `AttributeService`:

 ```ts
 // src/apps/empty-app/services.ts